 Ultimately, it turned out that I wasn’t crazy, and that this problem was every bit as real as I thought it was.

 It would take five years for me to fully understand what was going on, and what my body needed.
-I had to persevere and educate myself, and really take matters into my own hands to figure out what worked for me.
+I had to persevere and educate myself, and really take matters into my own hands to figure out what worked.